PDob02/Group_Project_May_2022/README.md

 Team members submit the code for their machine learning model, as well as the
 following:
-✓ Description of preliminary data preprocessing- For the dat preprocessing we did the following...
+✓ Description of preliminary data preprocessing- For the data preprocessing we did the following...
 ✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making